Open-STEM/IntroToRoboticsV2/course/webserver/buttons.rst

 Creating Custom Buttons for the Web Server
 ==========================================

-In the last section, you learned how to remotely control your XRP using the built-in directional buttons.
+Last lesson, you learned how to bind simple drive commands to the arrow buttons.
-In addition to those, you can also create custom buttons that can run any code you want!
+But, what if you want to perform more complicated code tasks? or what if you have more than 5 commands you want to run from the webserver?

+Well, XRPLib provides the tools to do that!
+With the :code:`webserver.add_button(label, func)` method, you can add any function you want to the webserver, along with a helpful label that describes what your function does!

 .. tab-set::